thegreatsachin/stock-dashboard/README.md

-An interactive dashboard to visualize real-time stock data with indicators like SMA and EMA using Streamlit and Plotly.
+An interactive dashboard to visualize real-time stock data with indicators like SMA, EMA, and Bollinger Bands, along with a stock-related news feed using NewsAPI.
+Built with Streamlit and Plotly.